HPEEzmeral/ezua-tutorials/demos/question-answering/README.md

 1. Login to your EzUA cluster, using your credentials.
 1. Create a new Notebook server using the `jupyter-data-science` image.
 Request at least `4Gi` of memory for the Notebook server.
-1. Connect to the Notebook server and clone the repository locally.
+1. Connect to the Notebook server, launch a new terminal window, and clone the repository locally.
-1. Lauch a new terminal and navigate to the tutorial's directory (`ezua-tutorials/demos/question-answering`)
+1. Navigate to the tutorial's directory (`ezua-tutorials/demos/question-answering`)
 1. Create a new conda environment using the specified `environment.yaml` file:
    ```
    conda env create -f environment.yaml